GreenieGuest/64DITP_Simulator/README.md

 # 64DITP
-64DITP Simulator (Survivor-esque competition with 64 competitors).
+64DITP (Survivor-esque competition with 64 competitors) simulator.
 Inspired by Brantsteele, but is randomly generated (no stats yet).

 Very crude.
 I made this out of boredom because I like doing these types of competitions.
 Beware!
 # Configuration